Address: 634 Nedderman Hall, Box 19019, 416 Yates Street, Arlington, TX 76019-0019

 Advising

-Students with 24 hours or more of transferable credit are advised in the College of Engineering.
-New transfer students who are undecided about their engineering major or who are conditionally admitted are advised in the Engineering Student Success Center; others are advised in their major department.
+Transfer Students: Students with 24 hours or more of transferable credit are advised in the College of Engineering.
+New transfer students who are undecided about their engineering major or who are conditionally admitted are advised in the Engineering Success Services Center; others are advised in their major department.
 New students will not be able to register for classes without first being advised and obtaining an approval to register.

-Continuing students in all engineering majors must receive advising by their major departments before registering.
+Ongoing Advising: Continuing students in all engineering majors must receive advising by their major departments before registering.
 One period in October and another in March are designated for preregistration advising.
 Students must be cleared (showing that they have been advised) before proceeding with registration.

-Admission into the Professional Program
+Admission into the MAJOR'S Professional Program

 Students who have successfully completed the initial program of study may apply to their department for advancement to the professional program.
 Prior to admission to the professional program, students are required to demonstrate their intellectual talent, work habits, and professional ethics to warrant acceptance for study toward a College of Engineering degree.

-Hereafter, the term "pre-professional courses" is used for the set of courses, as specified by the degree plan, required for entrance into the professional program.
+The term "pre-professional courses" is used for the set of courses, as specified by the degree plan, required for entrance into the professional program.
 The term "professional courses" is used for the later courses in the major, generally 3000- and 4000-level courses.
 See each program’s requirements for the degree in this catalog for specifics.
 The professional program includes students who have been accepted by a College of Engineering department into the professional program course sequence.
 An official degree plan is filed upon acceptance into this category.
 For advancement to a department's professional program, students must meet the following requirements:

 - Academic performance: Students must have completed all pre-professional courses with a grade of C or better, completed at least 12 hours of math, science and engineering courses required for the degree and taken at UTA, complied with the Three-Attempt Rule, and met other departmental transition requirements, including the program's three-calculation GPA minimums.
 Refer to the College of Engineering Academic Regulations and individual department program descriptions for specific requirements in the desired program.

-College of Engineering Academic Regulations
+College of Engineering Undergraduate Policies

-Regulations Regarding Work at UTA
+Work at UTA

-4. Academic Honesty: The College of Engineering takes academic honesty and ethical behavior very seriously.
+- Academic Honesty: The College of Engineering takes academic honesty and ethical behavior very seriously.
 Engineers are entrusted with the safety, health, and well-being of the public.
 Students found guilty of academic dishonesty will be punished to the full extent permitted by the rules and regulations of the University, up to and including dismissal from the College and/or the University.

-5. C-Grade Rule: A grade of D or lower in a pre-professional course indicates unsatisfactory preparation for further engineering education.
-Any such course in which a D or lower is earned must by repeated before enrolling in any course for which it is a prerequisite.
+- C-Grade Rule: A grade of D or lower in a pre-professional course indicates unsatisfactory preparation for further engineering education.
+Any such course in which a D or lower is earned must be repeated before enrolling in any course for which it is a prerequisite.
 This requirement is subject to the Three-Attempt Rule.
 Students unable to raise their grade to at least a C in a pre-professional course within three enrollments (attempts) are required to change their major to a field outside of the College or to a College of Engineering program that does not include that course.

-6. English as a Foreign Language: Courses in English as a foreign language will not substitute for either ENGL 1301 or ENGL 1302.
+- English as a Foreign Language: Courses in English as a foreign language will not substitute for either ENGL 1301 or ENGL 1302.

-8. Academic Load: Students may not enroll in more than the University’s maximum permitted academic load without receiving the permission of their department and the Dean of Engineering.
+- Academic Load: Students may not enroll in more than the University’s maximum permitted academic load without receiving the permission of their department and the Dean of Engineering.
 The College of Engineering considers 12 semester hours in the fall and spring terms and nine semester hours in the 11-week summer term to be a minimum “full load” for undergraduates.

-9. Three-Attempt Rule: Students may attempt a course (at UTA and/or at any other institution) a maximum of three times and apply that course toward an undergraduate degree in the College of Engineering.
+- Three-Attempt Rule: Students may attempt a course (at UTA and/or at any other institution) a maximum of three times and apply that course toward an undergraduate degree in the College of Engineering.
 The "course", in this context, is any course which is a degree requirement or preparatory to a degree requirement.
 Enrollment in a course for a period of time sufficient for assignment of a grade, including a grade of W, is considered an attempt.

-Regulations Regarding Academic Standing
+Academic Standing

-10. Three-Calculation GPA: The College of Engineering uses three GPA calculations to evaluate students for admission and continuation.
+- Three-Calculation GPA: The College of Engineering uses three GPA calculations to evaluate students for admission and continuation.
 The college will use the university’s grade exclusion/forgiveness policy applicable to the student in determining the three GPA calculations.
+For all COE regulations, GPA requirements and calculations are truncated (not rounded) after three decimal places.
+Only grades earned at UTA are used in the COE GPA calculations.
+A student’s COE three-calculation GPA must meet or exceed the requirement in each of the following three categories:

 - All courses